wtfutil/wtf/README.md

 ---

+:rotating_light: :warning: This project is going through some changes as we prepare for v1.0.
+This includes a rename from WTF to **Tessera**!
+Stay tuned! :warning: :rotating_light:

 WTF (aka 'wtfutil') is the personal information dashboard for your terminal, providing at-a-glance access to your very important but infrequently-needed stats and data.

 Used by thousands of developers and tech people around the world, WTF is free and open-source.
 To support the continued use and development of WTF, please consider sponsoring WTF via [GitHub Sponsors](https://github.com/sponsors/FelicianoTech).